helderjf/snake-js/README.md

 # snake-js
-Snake game in Javascript just for fun
+Snake game in Javascript just to play arround with HTML5 canvas element.

 ## instructions
 Just open index.html on your browser and have fun.